valueflowquality/gi-security-update/README.md

 Server Integration tests use Cucumber.js and supertest

 ### Release Notes
+v1.0.1
+- Use latest gi-ui to avoid bower installation dependency conflict

 v1.0.0
 - BREAKING CHANGES  The Angular User and Role services have been switched to use promises and this release has been upgraded to be compatible with the 1.x series of gi-util